 - Action will be taken to stop any inappropriate verbal or physical behaviour

-- It will keep up to date with relevant legislation linked to the safe running of the society, including child protection
+- It will keep up to date with relevant legislation linked to the safe running of the society, including Safeguarding.

 - It will keep contact details for parents of children involved in a production with the adult leading a rehearsal or performance, in case of emergencies.
 Direct contact with children and young people will only be made with prior agreement with parents.

-The society has a dedicated Child Protection Officer who will ensure that this policy is adhered to.
+The society has a designated Safeguarding Officer who will ensure that this policy is adhered to.

 This person is Stephen Bennett and can be contacted on 01264 360255.

 This policy will be monitored by the Executive Committee and will be reviewed annually.